thenets/package-constructor/README.md

 Pending features:

 - Configuration system via JSON/YAML
 - Cachito: removed.
-Pending to be refactored
+Pending to be refactored.
+Probably this should be integrated with the `cachi2` project.

 ## How to use